arichtman/external-dns-opnsense/README.md

 cargo watch --watch src/ --quiet --clear --exec test
 ```

-## Present state
+## Features

+- Pooled HTTP clients.
-- Reqwest client is held in shared state but seems to be releasing connections reasonably quickly.
+  Client is held in shared state but seems to be releasing connections reasonably quickly.
   It may turn out that our HTTP use just isn't intensive enough to justify pooling.
+- OpenTelemetry Prometheus metrics
+- Blazingly fast 🚀 (not to write lol, I'm slow as shit)

 ## Notes